Embassy of Romania, Washington, D.C.

 Visitors may be surprised by the unusual shape of the 18th Century French style ironwork of the grand stair, which leads to the second floor foyer – used as a waiting room and a reception area – to the Ambassador’s study and to the ballroom.
 With its dark stained paneling and pilasters flanking the fireplace, the study suggests an English library.
 Yet French influences can be found in the fireplace mantel and carved over door panels with Louis XV decorative motifs.
 The furnishings of this room, with turned legs, bold carvings and leather seats have a distinctive Romanian feel.

 On the opposite side of the waiting room, the ballroom displays elements of late Louis XV and early Louis XVI style.
 A handsome crystal Art Nouveau chandelier is reflected by symmetrical mirrors placed on three of the walls.
 Other focal points of the room are a magnificent Louis-Philippe commode, as well as a white marble fireplace and sculptures by Marcel Guguianu.

-The first occupant of the house was Navy Colonel Robert Means Thompson, an ardent supporter of the Navy League of the United States, who served several years as its president.
-When he left the house in 1921, Frank Ellis sold it to the Romanian Government represented by the Minister of the Legation, Prince Antoine Bibesco.
+The first occupant of the house was former Navy officer Robert Means Thompson, an ardent supporter of the Navy League of the United States, who served several years as its president.
+When he left the house in 1921, Frank Ellis sold it to the Romanian Government, represented by the Minister of the Legation, Prince Antoine Bibesco.